hashicorp/consul/website/source/docs/guides/semaphore.html.md

   }
 ]
 ```
+Note that the Value we embedded into `<lock>` is Base64 encoded when returned by the API.

 When the `<lock>` is read, we can verify the remote `Limit` agrees with the `Holders` count.
 This
 is used to detect a potential conflict.
 The next step is to determine which of the current